by Anjanette Delgado

 How we use the information we collect

+The tracker has been a team effort from the start.
+Avram Billig turned my visions for the tracker into reality and is the reason reporters and editors think this is all much easier than it really is.
+Find Avram on Twitter @aabillig.
 Traci Bauer gave us the support and freedom to develop the tracker, and she helped shape many of its features.
 She is the vice president/news for The Journal News/lohud.com and The Poughkeepsie Journal.
 She believes empowering a community with strong journalism is the best way to build loyalty among audiences, and tracking their actions helps measure our own success.
-Email: firstname.lastname@example.org, Twitter: @tbauer.
+Email Tracy at firstname.lastname@example.org and on Twitter @tbauer.

 Anjanette Delgado is the digital director and head of audience for lohud.com and poughkeepsiejournal.com.
-Email: email@example.com, Twitter: @anjdelgado.
+You can reach her at email@example.com and on Twitter @anjdelgado.